robot5000-design/ms4-mc-vinyl/README.md

 [4]: ./documentation/images_for_readme/database_schema.png "Database Schema"

-The database consists of 10 models with some common relationships to each other as marked on the diagram above.
-A Postgres database was used in development and the deployed version as the sqlite3 or mysql database options would not handle the arrayfield used for track listings:
+ A Postgres relational database set up in Heroku for convenience and linked to in environmental variables, was used in development as well as the deployed version, as the sqlite3 or mysql database options would not handle the arrayfield used for track listings.
+The database consists of 10 models with some common relationships to each other as marked on the diagram above:

 _User Model_